Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 Include a little note: "Plant me!"

-Include poetry in faded ink before pulping.
+Include poetry in faded ink before pulping if you want to work on your manifestation.

-But when you create it yourself, especially with the soft chaos of junk mail and seeds, it becomes sacred again.
+Modern life has made paper disposable, ignorable.
+When you create it yourself, especially with the soft chaos of junk mail and seeds, it becomes sacred again.
+What emerges at the end is a future garden disguised as a letter.

 In a world rushing toward digital everything, handmade paper reminds us that slowness is a language too.
+You don’t need perfection, it’s totally okay if your paper comes out lumpy and weird.

 That’s what makes it a dopamine hobby…not the outcome, but the process of touching the past while sowing something new.